W427697/Discord-/docs/api/doc-block-argtypes.md

 Default: `parameters.docs.argTypes.exclude`

-Specifies which arg types to exclude from table.
-Any arg types whose name matches the regex or is part of the array will be left out.
+Specifies which arg types to exclude from the args table.
+Any arg types whose names match the regex or are part of the array will be left out.

 ### `include`